-Ndanga Kamau | International Lawyer.
-Arbitrator.
-Counsel.
+Ndanga Kamau | Arbitrator

-Recognised as a Future Leader in Who’s Who Legal Global Guide 2022, 2023 in the category Arbitration Future Leaders – Partners
+Recognised as a Future Leader in Who’s Who Legal Global Guide 2022, 2023, 2024 in the category Arbitration Future Leaders – Partners

-Ranked in Chambers & Partners Global 2023: Dispute Resolution: Arbitrators
+Ranked in Chambers & Partners Global: Dispute Resolution: Arbitrators – Africa-wide (2023, 2024)

 Areas of expertise | international commercial arbitration, investor-state disputes, investment law, public international law, private international law, business & human rights, intersection of public international law and private international law

-Biography | Ndanga Kamau is an international lawyer based in The Hague, Netherlands.
-Her practice focuses on international dispute settlement, public international law, private international law, and business & human rights.
+Biography | Ndanga Kamau is an arbitrator based in The Hague, Netherlands.

 Ndanga is listed on the panels of arbitrators of the China International Economic and Trade Arbitration Commission (CIETAC), Shanghai Arbitration Commission (SHAC), the Kigali International Arbitration Centre (KIAC), the International Division of the Arbitration Foundation of Southern Africa (AFSA International) and the initial panel of arbitrators of the Scottish Arbitration Centre.
 She has been selected for inclusion on the Global Arbitration Counsel List of the Office of the Ombudsman, United Nations Funds and Programmes.

-Areas of interest for research and writing | intersection of public international law and private international law, investor-state dispute settlement, state/investment contracts, the state in international dispute settlement, damages in international law, foreign direct investment, regional integration, international financial markets, tax disputes in investment arbitration, international law in Africa, history of international law, treaty interpretation
+Areas of interest for research and writing | intersection of public international law and private international law, investor-state dispute settlement, state/investment contracts, compensation and damages in international dispute settlement, international financial markets, tax disputes in investment arbitration, history of international law, history of international dispute settlement, treaty interpretation

 Languages | English, French, Dutch, Kiswahili, Kikuyu (varying levels of proficiency)